For Molly Yeh, farm life and fusion cooking go hand-in-hand—or like scallion pancake in challah

 MY: It seems like all of my memories are through food.
 All of my memories are, "Okay, well, what did I eat on this trip?"
 That is a representation of how that trip went.
 I guess the one food I feel would probably be my last meal and also the one food that ties so many memories in because it was there for every special occasion is macaroni and cheese.
 My mom would make it from scratch for my first day home from summer camp, when I was sad because I had to leave, and she would make me feel better.
 She would make it for any birthday, any time I came home from college.
 It was always just there.

-HG: Can you tell me more about how your mixedness informs the food you love to eat and make, because you have a very specific perspective and trajectory in the recipes you share with the world.
-Some people may have just done a food blog where they make Eggs Benedict and then every six months, say, “Oh yes, I’m Chinese, here are dumplings,” but really, fusion seems to organically exist in your blog, photography, and in your cookbook.
+HG: Can you tell me more about how your mixedness informs the food you love to eat and make, because you have a very specific perspective and trajectory with the recipes you share with the world.
+Some people may have just done a food blog where they make Eggs Benedict and then every six months, say, "Oh yes, I'm Chinese, here are dumplings," but really, fusion seems to organically exist in your blog, photography, and in your cookbook.

 MY: One question that I ask myself any time I'm thinking of a new recipe or a new blog post or any new piece of content is, "Has this been done before?"
 And, if the answer yes, then that probably means that I don't do it.
 I don't get excited bringing another avocado toast into the world because there are so many great avocado toasts in the world already.
 I don't feel like I have much to add to that.
 But something like a scallion pancake challah, where these are two things, two foods, that I grew up with and I know so well and that I feel like I'm uniquely positioned to make and own.
 That's something that I'm going to get excited about.
 I get excited about things that are new, that are not just taking up space on the internet for the sake of creating content.